frankkennedy/franciskennedy-digital-portfolio/Resume.md

 - Partnered with quality team to identify common gaps and developed standard codes and checklists to eliminate repeat errors and increase throughput

+### DataOps Team Lead — Wells Fargo
+**Dates:** May 2019 – Aug 2020
+- Led daily sprint calls to build and enhance the Auto Credit Risk Datamart
+- Used SAS, PowerBI, and GitHub to transform Auto Credit Risk from an ad-hoc analytics request team into a collaborative forward-focused line of business
+- Converted 180k lines of SAS, SQL, and JSON code into standardized structure for daily orchestration

 ## Education
 - Iowa State University — MBA — 2013